 Putting their computer on sleep mode is mostly a routine for Mac users because these devices can live for almost a month in that way.
 But now, Windows users also find it comfortable keep their PC in sleep mode for long hours.

 In Sleep Mode, only the RAM on the device remains active.
 But sleep mode drains the battery, although in small amounts.
-So, you might not want to prefer it every time for your Windows PC, but it makes quicker for you to start working on the system.
+So, you might not want to prefer it every time for your Windows PC, but sleep mode makes it quicker for you to start working on the system.

 Don’t forget to check out our post on the difference between Shutdown, Sleep, Fast Startup, Hybrid Sleep, Hibernate.